tonyest/Prospress/readme.txt

 Please download & explore Prospress in a test environment, but wait until a non-beta release before using on your live site.

-If you'd prefer to wait for a stable release, we've made a <a href="http://demo.prospress.org/">demo site</a>.
+If you'd prefer to wait for a stable release before even downloading, check out the [demo site](http://demo.prospress.org/auctions/).

-If you want to hasten the official release of Prospress, you can help by [contributing](http://prospress.org/contribute) to the project.
+If you want to hasten the release of a stable version, you can help by [contributing](http://prospress.org/contribute) to the project.

 = Where can I get support? =